 What is a data package?

-A data package contains references all the files associated with a project, not just data tables and views.
+A data package contains references to all the files associated with a project, not just data tables and views.

 Who needs to add a data package to the project?